 All biopsies can cause bleeding and can lead to swelling.
 This can make it seem like the breast (or the lump in the breast) is larger after the biopsy.
 This is generally nothing to worry about and the bleeding and bruising go away quickly in most cases.

 Lymph node biopsy: Cancer in the breast can spread to lymph nodes under the arm and around the collar bone (clavicle).
-If any of these lymph nodes are enlarged, they may be biopsied at the same time as the breast tumor is.
-Most often, a needle biopsy is done.
+If any of these lymph nodes are enlarged, they may be biopsied.
+Often, a needle biopsy is done at the same time as the breast tumor is biopsied.

-Lymph node dissection and sentinel lymph node biopsy: These procedures are done specifically to look for cancer in the lymph nodes.
+Lymph node dissection and sentinel lymph node biopsy: These procedures are done specifically to look for breast cancer spread to lymph nodes.
 They are described in more detail under "Types of breast surgery" in the “Surgery for breast cancer in men” section.